 Legionella bacteria can cause two distinct types of illness: Legionnaires' disease, a serious form of pneumonia, and Pontiac Fever, a milder, self-limiting illness without pneumonia.
 Legionella is naturally found in freshwater environments, such as lakes and streams.
-However, these bacteria can become a health concern when they grow and spread in man-made systems that aerosolize water, such as hot tubs, cooling towers, showers, and decorative fountains.
+However, these bacteria can become a health concern when they grow and spread in man-made systems that aerosolize water, such as jet sprayers, cooling towers, or other sources of water mists.
+These water systems are a common source of Legionella as they maintain temperatures within a favorable range for Legionella growth, create aerosols, and can advance the decay of residual disinfectants.
 Individuals may be exposed to Legionella when aerosolized water containing the bacteria is inhaled.
-Hot tubs are a common source of Legionella as they maintain water temperatures within a favorable range for Legionella growth, create aerosols, and can advance the decay of residual disinfectants.
-Proper hot tub maintenance is essential in preventing potential exposure.
+Proper maintenance of these water systems is essential in preventing potential exposure.

 Testing for Legionella infection in patients assists in guiding clinical treatment along with the detection and characterization of outbreaks.
 The clinical features of Legionnaires' disease include fever, cough, and clinical or radiographic pneumonia, while Pontiac Fever is often characterized by milder symptoms including fever, chills, and myalgia.
-The symptoms of Legionnaires' disease and Pontiac Fever are similar to illnesses and pneumonia caused by other pathogens; these conditions can only be diagnosed by using a specific diagnostic test that is able to detect Legionella bacteria.
+The symptoms of Legionnaires' disease and Pontiac Fever are similar to illnesses and pneumonia caused by other pathogens; therefore, consider diagnostic testing for other common respiratory illnesses including influenza and COVID-19.
+Legionnaires' disease and Pontiac Fever can only be diagnosed by using a specific diagnostic test that is able to detect Legionella bacteria.
 Optimal diagnostic testing for Legionella includes cultures of lower respiratory secretions (e.g., sputum, bronchoalveolar lavage) on selective media and the Legionella urinary antigen test.
 As a best practice, national recommendations include concurrently obtaining sputum for culture and urine for the urinary antigen test.
 Individuals determined to have Legionnaires' disease require treatment with antibiotics.
 More information regarding the diagnosis and testing for Legionnaires' disease can be found at: www.cdc.gov/legionella/downloads/fs-legionella-clinicians.pdf.